Opening of Early Years Settings

 Business and financial support

-Please see the guidance at Coronavirus (COVID-19): financial support for education, early years and children’s social care – GOV.UK (www.gov.uk) Please note sector specific guidance for early years.
+You can find Coronavirus (COVID-19): financial support for education, early years and children’s social care guidance on www.gov.uk.
+Please note sector specific guidance for early years.

 The Coronavirus Job Retention Scheme has been extended to 30 April 2021.